 -

-Click Create New Target to open the Create New Target dialog box.
+Click Create style guide to open the dialog box.

 -

-Choose a unique name for your Target and select the language ASD-STE100.
+Choose a unique name for your style guide and select the language ASD-STE100.
 You might also add a description.

 -

-Select your goals from the goal list that appears below the description box.
-You'll see this after you select your target language.
-Your Target needs a least one goal.
+Select your goal from the list that appears below the description box.
+You'll see this after you select your style guide language.
+Your style guide needs a least one goal.
 For ASD-STE100, there are three goals available.

 -

-The dialog box will close and you can immediately start to edit your Target.
+The dialog box will close and you can immediately start to edit your style guide.
 Don't forget to assign it to the relevant writers.

 ASD-STE100 has a limited number of goals.
 Because it’s an international standard, you shouldn’t delete or change guidelines from the set.
-Also, ASD-STE100 doesn't have Tone or Inclusive language guidelines, so the other goals don’t apply.
+Also, ASD-STE100 doesn't have Tone or Inclusive Language guidelines.
 You can still Fine-tune your Goals though.

 For most goals, Acrolinx provides presets that are suitable for a lot of content needs.
 The presets make it easy to pick the type of guidance you’d like so you don’t have to adjust each guideline.
 You can choose the preset that fits best for each goal.